Toloka/docs/en/guide/tutorials/questionnaire-other.md

     - Do not rush to reject responses that have not passed automatic completion via codes.
 Some codes will be incorrect indeed, but often Tolokers add extra spaces accidentally or leave comments in a text field which is intended for a code.

     - If there were technical problems (for example, a Toloker had filled an external survey form, but didn’t have time to submit a task in Toloka), you still can pay the Toloker.
-To do this, use the [rewarding system](../concepts/bonus.md).
+To do this, use the [bonus system](../concepts/bonus.md).

     {% endnote %}